Aliases for DDB2 Gene

 GeneCards Summary for DDB2 Gene

-DDB2 (Damage-Specific DNA Binding Protein 2, 48kDa) is a Protein Coding gene.
-Diseases associated with DDB2 include ddb2-related xeroderma pigmentosum and xeroderma pigmentosum, group e, ddb-negative subtype.
-Among its related pathways are DNA Damage and Direct p53 effectors.
+DDB2 (Damage Specific DNA Binding Protein 2) is a Protein Coding gene.
+Diseases associated with DDB2 include xeroderma pigmentosum, group e, ddb-negative subtype and ddb2-related xeroderma pigmentosum.
+Among its related pathways are Toll-like receptor signaling pathway and Nucleotide excision repair.
 GO annotations related to this gene include ubiquitin-protein transferase activity and damaged DNA binding.

 UniProtKB/Swiss-Prot for DDB2 Gene